 “I told you, it’s fine,” Graves repeated hastily in even greater alarm than her; the last thing he wanted was for the shy girl to begin sobbing over nothing.
 “It’s just a little stiff: a good night’s sleep, and it’ll be all better.”

-“Well, if you say so,” Fluttershy smiled faintly… and suddenly smiled very, very broadly indeed.
+“Well, if you say so,” Fluttershy smiled faintly, then suddenly, very, very broadly indeed.
 “Ooh!
 But instead of waiting for it to get better, what if I helped make it better right now?”

 The formerly hesitant girl now dragged the young marshal through the town square, getting not just a few odd looks as they passed.
 Fortunately, nobody watched long enough to see them arrive at the final destination: Graves probably couldn’t have taken that.

-“No. Absolutely not,” the young man says, eyes glued in disbelief to the building before him.
+“No. Absolutely not,” the young man said, eyes glued in disbelief to the building before him.

 “But you really should,” Fluttershy pressed on earnestly.
 “It will make you feel a lot better afterwards.”